piam/bjc-course/curriculum/07-Printing3D/readings/02-Printing-in-3D.md

 Let's 3D Print!
 ------

 Once you are ready to print your object, we need to download it as an STL file and get it ready to be printed.
+You can either use FlashPrint on the lab computers or download it from [here](http://www.flashforge-usa.com/support/downloads/).

 From the drop down Select "Download 3D model as..." and select STL.